mel-edo/Metricly/README.md

 ### UI Improvements

 - Fix sidebar collapse/expand lag - sometimes there is not lag and sometimes there is
-- add a spinner to the container cards loading
-- maybe change the spinner for something cooler looking, like 3 dots maybe (grok's thingy)
 - Fix light mode theme and styling (proper light mode integration) - tricky (currently disabled)

 ### Data Integration